glassdb/webEditionHome/docs/install/gettingStartedWithTode.md

 The `testLogin` command can be invoked several different ways:

 1. via the **testLogin:** message in a client-side workspace:

    ```Smalltalk
    TDShell testLogin: 'seaside'
    ```
 2. via the `tODE Test Login` menu item on the System Menu:

    ![tode test login menu item][13]
-3. or via the command line:
+3. via the command line:

    ![testLogin shell][14]

 You should run the `testLogin` command until you get a successful login message: